tarynpatterson/nashville-businesses-in-black-communities/README.md

 *Back to [Contents](#Contents)*

 ### **Data Analysis**
-Created a Percentage of Total Population column in the census data geojson file and filtered the dataframe to only include census tracts in Davidson County with a Black population of 50% or more.
+For my analysis, I obtained a geoJSON file of the Davidson County cansus data from Census Reporter and calculated a Percentage of Total Population column.
+I filtered the dataframe to only include census tracts in Davidson County with a Black population of 50% or more.
-Obtained the length of the perimeter and centroid of each tract’s polygon and used that to get an approximate radius.
+I then used the length of the perimeter and centroid of each tract’s geometric polygon to get an approximate radius.
 I added a half mile buffer to this radius to make sure nothing got left out.
-Used the centroid and radius for each tract and ran these through the Google Places API to get businesses information on a set different business types, created a dataframe with the info and got rid of any duplicates.
+Then I used the centroid for the location and radius for each tract and ran these through the Google Places API to get business information on a set different business types (gas station, supermarket, hospital, clothing store, restaurant, bar), created a dataframe with the info and got rid of any duplicates.
-Performed a spatial join between the Census dataframe and the businesses dataframe to get only businesses within the tracks with a predominantly black population.
+Finally, I performed a spatial join between the census dataframe and the businesses dataframe to get only businesses within the tracks with a predominantly black population.
+This is the dataframe I used for my visualizations.

 *Back to [Contents](#Contents)*

 ### **Challenges**
 The main challenge I faced was categorizing the business types.
 The Google API will return at most 60 results per run, and you can only search for 1 business category at a time.
-As such, this is not an exhaustive list of all businesses in these Census tracts.
+As such, this is not an exhaustive list of all businesses in these census tracts.

 Google also will give multiple business types to one business, and many were listed simply as “point of interest”, so I had to be mindful of that when cleaning and categorizing my data.